Figma vs Sketch – who is winning the design tools battle?

 Figma is quite a new tool.
 In the last couple of years, it started to gain traction, and many design teams use it.

 Just like Sketch, Figma is easy to learn and easy to use.
 But there is one big difference.
-Figma is a real designer tool aimed at designers.
+Figma is a genuine designer tool specially made for designers.

-One of the essential advantages of Figma over Sketch is that Sketch needs Zeplin (plugin) to collaborate with Development.
-In Figma, we have everything in one place, and no additional plugins are required to inspect the code.
+One of the essential advantages of Figma vs Sketch is that Sketch needs Zeplin (plugin) to collaborate with Development.
+In Figma, you have everything in one place.
+You don’t need any additional plugins to inspect the code.

 Figma is a collaborative cloud-based tool, which means that all of your designs are automatically stored in the cloud.
 Your workspace is on the cloud, not on your computer, which is great for quickly sharing your work and prototypes online with other colleagues.